graphistry/graphistry-cli/docs/aws_marketplace.md

 # AWS Marketplace Administration

 The Graphistry marketplace instance is designed for secure and purely web-based use.
 However, command-line administration can be helpful.
 This document shares common marketplace tasks.
-See the surrounding docs for general CLI use.
+See the [main docs](https://github.com/graphistry/graphistry-cli) for general CLI use.

 Contents: